programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 #### Group Mapping

-Using a test user of samltest.id, during login it is shown that it has an attribute `role` with the value e.g. `janitor@samltest.id`.
-We use this to demonstrate a group mapping:
+Users of samltest.id have a `role` attribute with values like `janitor@samltest.id`.
+This is shown during login on samltest.id's page.
+We will use this attribute to demonstrate a group mapping:

 Mapping goal: Every role that ends in `samltest.id` shall be autmatically member of the fylr group `testidp`.